 HBO’s show ‘Lovecraft Country’ is based on the novel of the same name by Matt Ruff, which, in turn, is heavily influenced by the works of H.P Lovecraft, who has also impacted the works of successful writers and filmmakers like Stephen King, Guillermo del Toro, Ridley Scott, and Neil Gaiman, among others.
 Lovecraft is primarily known for establishing the genre of “cosmic horror” and giving an edge to science-fiction stories through the creation of some very imaginative otherworldly monsters.
 We see this influence in the first episode of ‘Lovecraft Country’ when some supernatural creatures attack Atticus, George, Letitia, and some cops at the periphery of Ardham.
 They identify it as a shoggoth, which is a direct reference to the creatures of another dimension created by Lovecraft in his works.

 Before realizing that the town’s name is Ardham, Atticus misreads it as Arkham.
-While a lot of people might remember it as a key location in the universe of Batman, it is yet another place invented by Lovecraft.
-It is referenced in his multiple works and is also the name of the publication through which Lovecraft sent his novels out into the world.
+While many people might remember it as a key location in the universe of Batman, it is yet another place invented by Lovecraft.
+It is referenced in his multiple works and the publication name through which Lovecraft sent his novels out into the world.
 Atticus reads the name on the spine of a book called ‘The Outsider and Others’ by Lovecraft, which contains some of his most famous works.

 The title of ‘Lovecraft Country’ comes from the setting that has repeatedly appeared in the author’s works.
-He has invented some new places, while sewing them together with some real locations, often in the fabric of New England.
-Because the show’s story also journeys across some known and unknown places, the reference of Lovecraft’s imaginary world seems fitting in the context of a sci-fi story.
+He invented new places while sewing them with real locations, often in New England fabric.
+Because the show’s story also journeys across some known and unknown places, the reference to Lovecraft’s imaginary world seems fitting in the context of a sci-fi story.
 There is, however, much more to it than that.

 Yes, by all accounts, despite being a celebrated author (although posthumously), H.P Lovecraft was an outright racist — an unapologetic one at that.
 While his stories focused on the themes of humanity, fate, religion, science, and extraterrestrial life form, the most consistent of them all was the ingrained racism.
 His metaphors and allegories about the horrific things, especially the outsiders, were more about the racial relations from his lens.
 He was very vocal about his thoughts, going as far as to admit that he liked Hitler.